adrianoap/currencyfair/README.md

 ## Considerations
 This is only a draft in order to attend the minimum requirements for CurrencyFair's selection process, using a restricted amount of hours.

+## GitHub
+This is a comment regarding my GitHub commit test